rodneyshupe/Cookbook/Recipes/Desserts/IceCreamInABag.rst

 ----------

-1. In a small resealable plastic bag, combine half-and-half, sugar, and vanilla.
-Push out excess air and seal.
+1. In a small resealable plastic bag, combine half-and-half, sugar, and vanilla; push out excess air and seal.
-2. In a large resealable plastic bag, combine ice and salt.
-Place small bag inside the bigger bag and shake vigorously, 7 to 10 minutes, until ice cream has hardened.
+2. In a large resealable plastic bag, combine ice and salt, then place the small bag inside and shake vigorously until the ice cream has hardened, 7 to 10 minutes.
-3. Remove from bag and enjoy with your favourite ice cream toppings.
+3. Remove from the bag and enjoy with your favourite ice cream toppings.